Primate Logo Primate

 Use a rest route for "not found" pages.
 Use +error.ts to handle errors thrown by matched routes.
 Only the nearest +error.ts runs; error handlers don't compose.

 404 fallback ≠ error handler.
-The fallback only runs when nothing else matched. +error.ts runs when a matched route (or guard/layout) throws.
+The fallback only runs when nothing else matched. +error.ts runs when a matched route (or hook/layout) throws.

 1) Not-found fallback (handles unmatched URLs)